saeta/CS-249A-Reimplementation-In-Scala/README.md

 There are a few things to add to this project:

  - A real-time scheduler.
+ - More statistics on shipments.
  - Segment capacity
  - More fleshed out ADTs for capacity, and shipment sizes.

+One other future thought is to combine the clock and fleet.
+They're really one in the same, separated only by the fact that they have slightly different concerns.
+The fleet is holding metadata about the network, while the clock is dealing with the semantics of the simulation.

 [pis1ed]: http://www.artima.com/pins1ed/ "Programming In Scala, 1st Edition"
 [cs249a]: http://cs249a.stanford.edu/ "CS 249A Website"